J. Warren Keifer: Spanish–American War

 During the Spanish–American War, President William McKinley appointed Keifer major general of volunteers on June 9, 1898.
 He commanded the 7th Army Corps and the American forces that marched into Havana after Spanish forces withdrew on Jan.
 1, 1899.

 Return to politics

 After returning to private life on May 12, 1899, he published Slavery and Four Years of War, in 1900.
 The book was both a commentary on the history of slavery in the United States as well as an autobiography of his experiences during the Civil War.
 He served as the first commander in chief of the United Spanish War Veterans from 1900 to 1901 and in 1903 and 1904 as the Ohio commander of the Loyal Legion.

 He again ran and was elected to Congress and served from March 4, 1905 – March 3, 1911.

 Later life

 After his political career, Keifer again resumed his law practice and served as the president of the Lagonda National Bank in Springfield, Ohio.

+Death and burial

-He died April 22, 1932 at the age of 96 in Springfield, and is buried in Springfield's Ferncliff Cemetery.
+He died April 22, 1932, at the age of 96 in Springfield, and is buried in Springfield's Ferncliff Cemetery.